leahahdoot/RockawayBeach/index.md

  ## Data Analysis

- <p> For this assignment, my goal was to present the data from the Airbnb spreadsheet using different
-   plots to help visualize the information and statistics.
+   For this assignment, my goal was to present the data from the Airbnb spreadsheet using different plots to help visualize the information and statistics.
 I used a scatterplot, pie chart, bar graph, and box plot.
 When creating the scatterplot, I used latitude and longitude to plot where each of the listings in Rockaway Beach are.
 I noticed that the majority of the listings were located closer